AvirFrog/Mir-Us/docs/cookbook.md

 │           "Phytophthora sojae"
 ...
 ```
-And this is how the taxonomy tree structure from Mir-Us looks like:
+To obtain a taxonomy tree structure, user should use the function presented below:
 !!! example "Fetching taxonomy tree using get_tree() function"
     === "Code"
         ```python